Medical Policy: 02.01.53

 In 2016, Zhou et. al. reported on the efficacy of high intensity focused ultrasound (HIFU) for the treatment of non-neoplastic epithelial disorders of the vulva (NNEDV).
 This was a multi-center, randomized controlled trial in women with NNEDV based on histologic alterations.
 Enrolled patients were clinically diagnosed with NNEDV.
 They were randomized into 2 treatment groups: 1) halcinonide for 3 months or 2) HIFU once.
 A total of 123 patients were biopsied both prior to and after the therapy, and 62 and 61 patients were assigned to the HIFU and halcinonide groups, respectively.
 The histological changes were then analyzed.
 After the treatments, the therapeutic effects were observed in both groups.
 Comparing the diagnosis and alterations in lichenoid and sclerotic patterns and in chronic inflammation, we found statistically significant differences.
 Furthermore, when compared with the halcinonide group, the HIFU group exhibited enhanced curative effects that were statistically significant (P = 0.039).
 The authors concluded, based on the histological evidence from this randomized, controlled trial, HIFU represents an effective method for the treatment of NNEDV.

 Many local therapies have been investigated for the treatment of localized prostate cancer in the initial disease and recurrent settings, with the goals of reducing side effects and matching the cancer control of therapies.
-At this time, the panel recommends only cryosurgery and high intensity focused ultrasound (HIFU) as options for radiation therapy recurrence in the absence of metastatic disease.
+Cryotherapy or other local therapies are not recommended as routine primary therapy for localized prostate cancer due to lack of long-term data comparing these treatments to radiation or radical prostatectomy.
+At this time, the panel recommends only cryosurgery and high intensity focused ultrasound (HIFU; category 2B) as local therapy options for radiation therapy recurrence in the absence of metastatic disease.

 The current guideline does not include or indicate the use of high-intensity focused ultrasound (HIFU) in the treatment and management of thyroid cancer.